-It is not something one does consciously or even as a matter of course.
-Neither is it something one goes out of the way to learn and it definitely doesn’t feature on a bucket list.
-It just happens in the same way that noses run and blood flows.
-As a schoolboy, miles from home, I quickly learned that Slinking was essential to my survival.
+As a child, slinking was not something one did consciously.
+Neither was it something one went out of the way to learn.
+It just happened in the same way that noses ran and blood flowed.
+As a schoolboy, miles from home, I quickly learned that Slinking was essential to survival.

 Slinkers follow a code of practice: Never look anyone in the eye.
 Never speak until shouted at first.
 Never, ever attempt to make light of “the situation.”
 Never fail to take the blame.
 Never squeal, answer back, blub or smile in the face of adversity.
 On entering a room, slide in side-ways, head bowed, clutching schoolbooks tightly to the chest (as if for dear life).
 Inveigle yourself into the nearest seat as quickly, quietly and unobtrusively as possible.

-The dress code of a Slinker is uniform and easily recognisable: Shoes scuffed.
+The dress code of a Slinker is easily recognisable: Shoes scuffed.
 School blazer sporting at least one ripped sleeve.
-Shirt, once crisp and white, stained with blood and ink and the back cut out with scissors.
+Shirt, once crisp and white is stained with blood and ink and the back cut out with scissors.
 School cap with the gold braid and the lining ripped the first time it was worn.
 At least one trouser pocket half torn off, no back pockets and the belt loops cut in half.

 A Slinker’s homework is distinctive in that the paper is invariably stained, torn and wrinkled after having been rescued from a toilet bowl and hastily dried.
 Best of all, thighs are sore and bloody from trouser pockets being stealthily filled with drawing pins then smacked hard with a heavy book.
 Just for a laugh you understand.